skip to content

 However you choose to please your members, continue to strive for a stellar customer service level over the long-haul.
 This is a great way to nurture raving fans and members for life.

-Here’s to running a thriving coaching membership
+Here’s to running a thriving coaching membership community

 • #1.
-Explicitly outline the benefits of joining your membership and clearly communicate these benefits to your audience.
+Explicitly outline the benefits of joining your membership community and clearly communicate these benefits to your audience.

 • #2.
 Use value-based pricing and set a membership price that’s based on your members’ perceived value, in addition to your cost and markup.